Pulpitis is painful inflammation of the tooth pulp, the innermost part of the tooth that contains the nerves and blood supply.

 Symptoms and Diagnosis

-Pulpitis can cause intense tooth pain.
-To determine if the pulp is healthy enough to save, dentists can do certain tests.
-For example, dentists can apply a hot or cold stimulus.
-If pain persists after the stimulus is removed or if pain occurs spontaneously, the pulp may not be healthy enough to save.
+To determine whether the pulp is healthy enough to save, dentists can do certain tests.
+For example, dentists can apply a hot, sweet, or cold stimulus.
+If the pain goes away within 1 to 2 seconds after the stimulus is removed, the pulp may be healthy enough to be saved (called reversible pulpitis).
+If pain persists after the stimulus is removed or if pain occurs spontaneously, the pulp may not be healthy enough to save (called irreversible pulpitis).

-The inflammation stops when the cause is treated.
-When pulpitis is detected early, a temporary filling containing a sedative can eliminate the pain.
+In reversible pulpitis, pain and inflammation go away after dentists remove any decay (cavities) and then restore the tooth.
+When pulpitis is detected early, dentists sometimes place a temporary filling containing a sedative that can eliminate the pain.
 This filling can be left in place for 6 to 8 weeks and then replaced with a permanent filling.
-Often a permanent filling can be put in immediately.
+Most often, dentists place a permanent filling immediately.

-When pulp damage is extensive and cannot be reversed, the only way dentists can stop the pain is by removing the pulp by root canal treatment or tooth removal (extraction).
+In irreversible pulpitis, pulp damage is extensive and cannot be reversed.
+The only way dentists can stop the pain is by removing the pulp via root canal treatment (see Root Canal Treatment for a Badly Damaged Tooth) or tooth removal (extraction).
+If people have other signs of infection (such as a fever), dentists give antibiotics taken by mouth.
+Sometimes root canal treatment is repeated if the symptoms do not go away or worsen.